Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help!

 Lack of sleep can also lead to weight gain.
 That’s because it affects brain hormones that play a role in hunger.
 And it can make it harder for your body to balance your blood sugar.
 That raises your risk of type 2 diabetes, which is a risk factor for heart disease.*

 Do you already get at least seven hours of sleep a night but still feel tired the next day?
-Dr. Goldberg suggests asking your doctor about getting screened for sleep apnea.
+Dr. Goldberg suggests that your doctor set up a screening for sleep apnea.
 It’s a condition in which your breathing starts and stops repeatedly during sleep.
-About 20 percent of older adults have sleep apnea, which has been linked to a greater risk of heart disease.*
+Researchers have found a link between sleep apnea and a greater risk of heart disease.* About 20 percent of older adults have sleep apnea.

 Turn down the volume

-It might sound hard to believe, but loud noises have been linked to heart disease.
-One study, for example, found that noise from road traffic increases a person’s risk of heart disease by 8 percent for every 10 decibels of noise.* Heavy traffic usually clocks in about 80 to 90 decibels.
-Anything above 85 is considered harmful to hearing.*
+It might sound hard to believe, but there is a link between loud noises and heart disease.
+One study, for example, shows that noise from road traffic increases a person’s risk of heart disease by 8 percent for every 10 decibels of noise.* Heavy traffic usually clocks in about 80 to 90 decibels.
+Anything above 85 may harm your hearing.*

 “If you’re constantly exposed to loud noise, it can impact your sleep and increase your stress levels, both of which can harm your heart,” says Dr. Goldberg.
 If you can’t avoid loud noises, wear hearing protection, such as foam earplugs.